wa1gov/Pistar-SSH-Helper/README.md

 BRED
 GREEN
 BGREEN
-WHITE=DIVCOLOR
 WHITE=TXTCOLOR
 BWHITE

-Choose the color by editing the file and appending "=DEFCOLOR", "=DIVCOLOR", or "=TXTCOLOR", to the color of choice as in the example above.
+Choose the color by editing the file and appending "=DEFCOLOR" or "=TXTCOLOR" to the color of choice as in the example above.

+The the program will display the CPU temperature on the divider line (see example3.jpg).
+The divider line color will change based on the CPU temperature as follows:

+GREEN < 50 degrees C.
+YELLOW >= 50 degrees C.
+RED >= 69 degrees C.

 Run slh to start the program